HHZ131/streamlit_practice/README.md

 # Real Estate Agency Operations Dashboard

+## View the Dashboard

+**Note**: For the best experience, please open the dashboard in dark mode.
+You can adjust this setting from the menu on the top right corner of the page.

 ## Overview

 This dashboard is designed to monitor and locate issues during the operation of a real estate agency company.
 It provides a structured approach to identify and address key operational challenges, ensuring the company remains profitable and efficient.